 I go all the way to the top of the little island of Bernera, off the island of Lewis, off the bigger island of Britain, run through the dunes in a downpour that is too horizontal to be called ‘down’, to the refuge of a peat fire in a 5th Century Pictish hut.

 It is round, with double-skinned earth-filled walls a total of more than a metre and a half deep, half underground, turf-roofed.
 I think of Dartmoor hobbits, tangly low dark ancient woodlands, and my friend Alan Lee who recreated our landscape in New Zealand for the films.
 This house is a reconstruction on the site of an actual Iron Age house that would have been the same.
 Curiously, they took these stones from a slightly younger Norse-influenced blackhouse nearby, and found that there were exactly the right number of stones, lintels and all, to make the Pictish house – presumably successions of settlers re-used each other’s materials.
-It’s funny nowadays the number of croft-house shells that sit untouched with a new house in their curtilage made of very different materials – almost always uglier.
+It’s funny nowadays the number of croft-house shells that sit untouched with a new house in their curtilage made of very different, less beautiful materials.
 Apparently though some of the building principles have remained: most houses still have their backs to the north wind, their doors to the south and some even follow the old layout.
 In this roundhouse the entrance hallway is at a diagonal through the thick walls, with its own slight curve, seemingly so that the wind funnels clockwise around the room, where the earth floor is trodden to follow, so that the left side, the walkway from the entrance through the main room to the cold store at the back, is cooler and the draught curls around the central fire pit to send the smoke upwards and the warmth rightwards.
 There are sleeping platforms in the rafters.
 The hut feels low-ceilinged but is not.
 Elizabeth MacLeod, our proud local host who is young but who could have lived here for all the 1500 years, wiles away her hours in the dark house making the kinds of tools that the Picts might have made.
 Her prized possession is a smooth, flattish, black stone the like of which she says is commonly found at Irish digs, and which is rough at either end as if it’s been much used as a tool.
-She has worked with archeologists and scholars and though she is neither, her interpretations of things, when they differ from those of the scientists, are more compelling.
-She doesn’t know everything – though much is unknown in any case – but she tells us that here there was a ‘Late Iron Age’ that we didn’t have, because the Romans had moved us into the Dark Ages.
+She has worked with archeologists and scholars and though she is technically neither, her interpretations of things, when they differ from those of the scientists, are more compelling.
+Much is unknown, but she tells us that here there was a ‘Late Iron Age’ that the South didn’t have, because the Romans had moved us into the Dark Ages.
 (Thanks guys.)
 It seems as if the Celts played a much lesser part in shaping these isles than the Picts and then the Norse, whose language litters the Gaelic here.
 Elizabeth says that DNA tests on locals reveal often as much as 80% Norse blood.
 I ask her what she considers herself, and she answers ‘Hebridean, like the sheep’, and we laugh that they are a breed of black sheep.
 I haven’t seen any on Lewis yet, alas – they are among my favourites: dark coloured, pale-eyed, wildy and a little goatish, like the Soay.

 Earlier my friend Angus and beach combing daughter, artist and environmentalist Violet spotted my van and made a detour to greet me and offer hospitality in the holiday cottage that they’ve taken for a week.
 For a bunch of introverts who seek the farthest edges away from hustle and neighbours and interaction, we have a lot to natter about, and it is great to see them, as it is every time.
 The following day at a local show (where I am lured by the Harris Tweed weaving class), I bump into some lovely young girls who have made good friends with Murphy, and we find ourselves together again in a new (to me) camping spot, reassuringly.
 Leaving the last spot I kicked myself at not having crossed paths with a young guy I’d not sought to greet simply because he was male and alone (and wearing a hoody – god, that makes me old – though my jumper has a hood, so please, not that old): when I left after two days we finally exchanged lovely smiles.
 It turns out that he is at today’s camping spot too.
 I like this travelling community.
 It’s like a market or festival scene, a kind of informal circus, a diaspora that moves like an undulating flock of starlings, sometimes closer together, sometimes further apart, sometimes landing in different divets, sometimes in the same one.
 Some we see again, some we don’t.
 Summer people with the camaraderie of rain.

 Today I finally visited a proper weaver.
 A Harris Tweed weaver.
 Norman Mackenzie is independent, which means that although his tweeds achieve the official orb that marks the provenance and quality, he does not weave under instruction from the mills.
 Where 98% of the weavers receive ready-wound warps for ready-planned designs that they must follow to the letter, he has creative freedom, but has to do his own buying and selling, rather than being paid by the metre.
-For sale at £17.50/metre, as I’m told it is all across the island, this certified, quality cloth is cheap.
-He is a hobbiest, he says, though his workshop looks serious enough and his tweeds handsome.
+For sale at £17.50/metre, as I’m told it is all across the island, this certified, quality cloth is surprisingly affordable.
+He is a hobbiest, he says, though his workshop looks serious and his tweeds handsome.
 Fancy weaving 90 metres of the same cloth for fun!
 His warping frame is the size of one wall, and makes mine look like an Early Learning Centre toy, as does his beautiful 60 year old Hattersley loom.
 It is made in Keighley, Yorkshire, and I like that I have been there – and been there when their hills were as yellow with buttercups as the machairs are here.
 He shows me the weft winder filling the bobbins, answers all my questions, and even lets me have a go when I cheekily ask.
 I perch on his too-high stool, but the bar on his loom takes my weight on my hands.
 My knuckles are white and he tells me to relax.
 The loom makes a violent sound and I fear jamming up his machine or wrecking his bolt of cloth or catching one of our fingers in some heavy slingshooting bit of steel.
 But I get into some kind of rhythm and enjoy it, and watch intrigued as he fixes stray threads (even as he weaves, not just when I do) quite frequently and easily.
 This is the vintage Mercedes of the textile industry, with well oiled heavy parts and the odd thick, sturdy, supple leather strap.
 If I settle as a weaver with a fixed workshop I’d like one of these Hattersley looms.

 Tomorrow I go to the old blackhouse village and will probably see its wooden predecessor.
 I also hope to persuade the nearby mill to let me visit.
 Meantime there is a very golden light over the sea, a very leaden sky over the land and a rainbow over the both.